origindesign/docs/docs/workflow.md

 ````
 ddrush @live updb && ddrush @live cim
 ````
-- If you imported config, ensure AdvVagg is switched back on
+- If you imported config, ensure AdVagg is switched back on
 - Configuration > Development > Performance > AdvVagg >
 Check 'Enable advanced aggregation' or simply Clear Cache from within the Pantheon Dashboard and this will fire a Quicksilver script to turn this back on with 'drush cset advagg.settings enabled 1 -y'
 - Test your changes to ensure everything is as expected